Surgical Tech Training: What to Expect on the Road to the OR

 - Labor and delivery

-Rasmussen College students must fulfill at least 500 externship hours between two sites.
+Rasmussen University students must fulfill at least 500 externship hours between two sites.
 This extensive externship time means students will have over 100 surgeries under their belts when the time comes to start their job search.

 Ready to start your surgical tech training?